in the huddle with millions of other football fans - as the clock

-The 83rd annual meeting of the NFL begins with live television coverage provided by ESPN and the NFL Network from Thursday, April 26 to Saturday, April 28, 2018.
+New this year, the 83rd annual meeting of the NFL begins with live television coverage provided by ESPN, the NFL Network and - for the first time ever - on broadcast channel FOX from Thursday, April 26 to Saturday, April 28, 2018.

 Coverage starts at 8 p.m.
 ET on April 26 for Round 1, resuming at 7 p.m.
 ET on April 27 for Rounds 2-3, and then again at noon on April 28.